 - 1. Pedagogy: The pedagogy of teaching includes Lectures, Case Analysis, Group Discussion, Seminars/Presentations, Assignments, Movie screening, Role plays, Live telecast, etc. - 2.
-Special Paper Theory (SPT) / Electives: A Group of specialization will be offered only when a minimum of 15 students opt for it. - 3.
+Case Study: Minimum one case study need to be discussed in each unit of the concerned subject in the class room. - 3.
+Special Paper Theory (SPT) / Electives: A Group of specialization will be offered only when minimum of 10 students opt for it. - 4.
 Dissertation: Each student will have to undertake a business research / live business problem in a business organisation or industry and submit the report to the University in the 4th Semester.
 This will be evaluated for 80 marks and 20 marks will be awarded for the performance in the viva-voce.
 Preliminary work on Dissertation will commence in the beginning of the III Semester itself.
-Student will formulate research problem with the consultation of Guide and work on it during the III & IV semesters. - 4.
+Student will formulate research problem with the consultation of Guide and work on it during the III & IV semesters. - 5.
 Internal Assessment Marks allotment basis: Internal assessment marks should be awarded on the following guidelines and documents to be preserved.

-1st Test for : 10 marks average of two test need to be taken for 10 marks : 10 marks
+1 st Test for : 10 marks - average of two tests need to be taken for 10 marks

+2 nd Test for : 10 marks

 Seminar/ Presentations : 05 marks

 Assignments : 05 marks

 Total : 20 marks